Emran-Y/TruHacks2024/README.md

 ## Team

-- **Abdulmunim**: Software Engineer with expertise in NLP and machine learning.
+- **Abdulmunim**: Software Engineer with expertise in NLP and Machine learning.

 - **Emran**: Backend Engineer